modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 Finally, it's worth noting that certain computations may be optimized away by the compiler before the benchmark takes place, resulting in suspicuously fast performance, however the [details of this](https://juliaci.github.io/BenchmarkTools.jl/stable/manual/#Understanding-compiler-optimizations) are beyond the scope of this post and most users should not worry at all about this.

 ### Chairmarks.jl
-This package offers an alternative to BenchmarkTools.jl, promising _significantly_ faster benchmarking at the cost of
+This package offers an alternative to BenchmarkTools.jl, promising _significantly_ faster benchmarking while attempting to maintain high accuracy, while using an alternative syntax.

 ### Other tools

 The setup above is great for individual lines of code, but get insight into which parts of a larger program are bottlenecks it is recommended to use a [profiler](#profiling) or a lightweight tool like [TimerOutputs.jl](https://github.com/KristofferC/TimerOutputs.jl).
-TimerOutputs allows you to label and time different sections of your code and summarise their performance by label.
+This package allows you to label different sections of your code, then time them and view the performance summarised by label.

 Finally, if you know a section is slow and you'll need to wait for it to be done, you can use [ProgressMeter.jl](https://github.com/timholy/ProgressMeter.jl) to visualise how long it will take.